PaklongC/Fitnesswheelchair/_posts/2019-10-28-data-visualization.md

 Several other widgets (like a dropdown) are also available.
 Although visualizations are not live, several different .csv-files can be rendered when the right option is chosen from a drop-down.</b>

 #### 3. DCD Hub
-When connected, the DCD Hub offers easy live visualizations of data received.
+When connected, the DCD Hub offers easy live interactable visualizations of data received.

 <img src="\Fitnesswheelchair\img\dcdgraph.png" width="745">

 <b>Getting everything going might prove troublesome at the beginning.
 However, the returns are great since live visualizations are still (relatively) easily established.</b>